-Invest Smart Now: Quantum-Si's Groundbreaking Technology Could be a Game-Changer! - YaNoticias
+Invest Smart Now: Quantum-Si's Groundbreaking Technology Could be a Game-Changer! - YANoticias

 ### Features of Quantum-Si’s Technology

-Quantum-Si’s proteomics platform is composed of advanced instruments, proprietary software, and specialized kits that work in tandem to expedite processes like biomarker discovery and protein identification.
+Quantum-Si’s proteomics platform is composed of advanced instruments, proprietary software, and specialised kits that work in tandem to expedite processes like biomarker discovery and protein identification.
 Some key features include:

 – **Single-Molecule Detection:** Allows for more precise and thorough protein analysis.